List of NHL franchise post-season appearance streaks: Post-season opening round series win streaks

-This is a list of teams that have active post-season series win streaks.
+This is a list of teams that have active post-season series win streaks as of the 2026 Stanley Cup playoffs.
 A post-season series win streak is continued by making the post-season and winning at least the first-round series of the playoffs.
 Since the first round of the playoffs consists of sixteen teams in eight series, there will always be eight teams in this list, the winners of those series.